Alphabetical by Last Name:

 LK Madigan (aka Lisa) is the very beloved author of the first book I ever sold, FLASH BURNOUT, as well as THE MERMAID'S MIRROR (houghton).
 She passed away in 2011 but is in our hearts (and on our bookshelves!) forever.

 Kate Messner is an educator and the author of LOTS of books for young folks.
 Her debut BRILLIANT FALL OF GIANNA Z. (walker) was an EB White Read-Aloud Award winner.
-Her latest CAPTURE THE FLAG (scholastic) is the start of an exciting new mystery series about kids who must protect the world's treasures.
+Her latest WAKE UP MISSING (walker) is an unputdownable science thriller.
+She also pens chapter books and picture books and non-fiction, because she is unstoppable!

-Whitney A. Miller is a world-traveler and bon vivant who can probably beat you in a fight.
+Whitney A. Miller is a world-traveler and bon vivant who can probably beat you in a fight, but is terrible at keeping houseplants alive.
 She is not, however, the Whitney Miller who won Masterchef (sad, I wanted a pie!).
-Her debut YA novel THE TERROR is about creepy evil psychic twins (and more!), and is forthcoming from Flux.
+Her debut YA horror novel THE VIOLET HOUR is forthcoming from Flux.

 Stephanie Oakes is a middle school teacher by day, author of gritty-but-magical YA by night.
 Her pulse-pounding debut novel MINNOW, about a girl raised in a cult who is accused of a crime, is coming in 2014 from Dial/Penguin.

 Gina Willner Pardo lives near the beach and writes wonderful books, most of them for young people.
-Her upcoming title PRETTIEST DOLL (clarion) is about a 13-year-old runaway beauty queen.
+Her most recent title PRETTIEST DOLL (clarion) is about a 13-year-old runaway beauty queen.

 Daniel Pinkwater is the author of eleventy-billion wildly popular books for children and young adults including THE HOBOKEN CHICKEN EMERGENCY, THE BIG ORANGE SPLOT and THE NEDDIAD.
 His most recent picture book is BEAR IN LOVE (Candlewick); his most recent novel is BUSHMAN LIVES!
 (Houghton).
 He can frequently be heard on NPR, SiriusXM, and on certain better French classical music stations.